-Suffering from severe post-traumatic stress disorder (PTSD), his son Kenneth attempted suicide multiple times, grappled with drug addiction and simply could not stick to a treatment regimen that would get his life back together, the elder Middlebrook said.
+Suffering from severe post traumatic stress disorder (PTSD), he said his son Kenneth attempted suicide multiple times, grappled with drug addiction and simply could not stick to a treatment regimen that would get his life back together.
 Things bottomed out in 2014, when his son was arrested after an erratic episode in which he kidnapped two women.

 Looking back, Middlebrook said he believes the court system failed his son and that the loose, voluntary nature of his son's mental health treatment plan was doomed to fail.
 There was no way his son was going to comply without a stronger push.